Employee Happiness Survey

 What Would Improve Employee Happiness

-According to the employee happiness survey by the Investors In People, there were factors that improve the employees unhappiness.
+According to the employee happiness survey by Investors In People, there were factors that improve the employees’ unhappiness.
 When asked what one thing their employer could do to increase their happiness, the respondents said just wanted to be told ‘thank you’ more (13%), more flexible working hours (9%) and more clarity on their career progression options (6%).

 Paul Devoy, Head of Investors in People: “Improved salaries over recent months means that pay is less of a gripe for UK workers.
 But longstanding issues around poor management and how valued people feel in their work continue to make UK workers miserable.
 We know that bad leadership alone costs the UK £39 billion a year*.
 If employers addressed these factors, they would have a more committed workforce and far fewer resources tied up in constant recruitment drives.
 As the economy improves, many employers run the risk of losing their valuable, skilled staff.”

 Paul continued: “Small things can make a big difference.
 Feeling valued, understanding their role in the organisation and how they can grow with an organisation are all big concerns for UK workers.
-Saying thank you, involving employees in decisions and giving them responsibility over their work are basic ways to make staff happier, and more likely to stay.
+Saying thank you, involving employees in decisions and giving them responsibility for their work are basic ways to make staff happier, and more likely to stay.
 Employers also win, with a more committed workforce, higher retention and a clearer view of the future.”

-20th March is the United Nations official ‘International Day Of Happiness’ which is a perfect day for companies to start thinking more about how they affect their employees happiness and what they can do to improve it.
+20th March is the United Nations official ‘International Day Of Happiness’ which is a perfect day for companies to start thinking more about how they affect their employees’ happiness and what they can do to improve it.

 Contact 2i Recruit